In a commercial business, consumer solutions for streaming such as Apple music, Spotify, Deezer & Amazon are non-compliant.

 We can help you to contact the right local PRO(s) and offer support with the sign up process.

-Even though we can not acquire this license for our customers, we can inform you how to acquire a public performance rights license and support you in your application.
-Don't hesitate to contact us when there are questions.
+Even though we can not acquire this license for our customers, we can inform you how to acquire a public performance license and support you in your application.
+Don't hesitate to contact us if you have any questions.

 "As laid out in our Terms and Conditions, Spotify is for personal entertainment only and not for commercial use.
 This means it can’t be broadcasted or played publicly from a business, such as radio stations, bars, restaurants, stores, dance studios, etc."